VT-Collab/StROL_RAL/Readme.md

 ## Training StROL

-First, enter the environment in which you wish to run the simulations using `mkdir simulations/robot/` or `mkdie simulations/CARLO/`
+First, enter the environment in which you wish to run the simulation (Robot or CARLO) using `mkdir simulations/robot/` or `mkdir simulations/CARLO/`

+## Training StROL
+In StROL, we modify the learning dynamics of the system to incorporate a correction term in order to make learning from noisy and suboptimal actions more robust.

+$$
+\tilde g = g + \hat g
+$$

+For our implementation we formulate the correction term $\hat g$ as a fully connected neural network.

+### Robot Environment